Frequently Asked Questions: School Tours

 Can we take photographs?

-Video and still photography, without flash, are permitted at the Museum of Fine Arts, Houston, solely for private, noncommercial use, and only in Museum galleries that are devoted to its permanent collections, including the Cullen Sculpture Garden.
+Video and still photography, without flash, are permitted at the Museum of Fine Arts, Houston, solely for private, noncommercial use, and only in Museum galleries that do not have a “no photography” designation.
+If you have questions about taking a photo in a specific gallery, a guard or other Musuem staff can help you determine if photography is allowed.
 If your group is interested in taking pictures, please allow additional time for photography after your guided tour is complete.
 Learn more about the Museum’s photography policies.

 Will there be time to visit the MFA Shop?